paulorbaguiar/projeto_SI_1/README.md

 # projeto_SI_1

-O A* foi implementado.
-Precisa agora apenas pensar em como converter os negócios para tempo e considerar a baldeação
+Adcionei a o calculo do tempo e a baldeação